 - To expose current issues and cutting edge information in each session - issues affecting Vermilion County and the area.

 - To provide the participants the opportunity to network and receive quality information on leadership skills.

-Leadership Tomorrow – personal & professional development....leadership skills, commitment, involvement, giving back – an understanding of the community – past, present & future.
+Leadership Tomorrow – personal and professional development....leadership skills, commitment, involvement, giving back – an understanding of the community – past, present and future.

 A journal must be kept documenting the community hours, and a personal "reflection paper" describing what you learned from your volunteer experiences, will be collected at the end of the program in May.

-Applications are available at our office, or by calling 217-442-6201, at a link at the bottom of this web page, or by emailing Machelle Dykes at email@example.com.
+Applications can be completed below, available at our office, by calling 217-442-6201, or by emailing Annie Monyok at firstname.lastname@example.org.
 Applicants will go thru an interview process.
 Tuition cost is $750.00 inclusive for the 4-month program (other discounts may apply based on Vermilion Advantage membership level).
-Applications are due November 30, 2016.
+A Scholarship may be available.
 For more information, contact Machelle Dykes at Vermilion Advantage (email@example.com) or Annie Monyok (firstname.lastname@example.org).